Caesar’s Head – Cleveland, South Carolina

 South Carolina | SC Picture Project | Greenville County Photos | Caesar’s Head

 Caesar’s Head State Park, located in Greenville County, provides gorgeous views of the Blue Ridge Escarpment.
-It features campgrounds and hiking trails, and it’s also just a hop, skip, and jump away from both Jones Gap Falls and Symmes Chapel (Pretty Place), and Table Rock State Park, as seen in the distance in many of the below photos taken from Caesar’s Head.
+It features campgrounds and hiking trails, and it’s also just a hop, skip, and jump away from Jones Gap Falls, Symmes Chapel (Pretty Place), and Table Rock State Park, as seen in the distance in many of the below photos taken from Caesar’s Head.

 Caesar’s Head was established as a state park in 1979 and became part of the Mountain Bridge Wilderness Area in 1996.
 Its most famous spot can be found at its southern edge, where a large, isolated granite rock protrudes over an expansive valley.
 The giant rock formed approximately 409 million years ago and stands 3,266 feet above sea level.